 - 5.11.1 Academic Rank.
-The universities & state college shall provide in their institutional bylaws for policies and procedures pertinent to the use of academic ranks, such academic ranks to consist of lecturer or instructor, which shall be at Rank I; assistant professor, which shall be at Rank IV.
-Such bylaws, which shall be at Rank III; and professor, which shall be at Rank IV.
+The universities & state college shall provide in their institutional bylaws for policies and procedures pertinent to the use of academic ranks, such academic ranks to consist of lecturer or instructor, which shall be at Rank I; assistant professor, which shall be at Rank II; associate professor, which shall be at Rank IV.
 Such bylaws, which shall be consistent with the NSHE Code and with generally accepted practice among universities and colleges in the United States, shall establish policies and procedures for appointment of faculty to these ranks and promotion through the ranks. - 5.11.2 Community College Titles.
 After prior consultation with the faculty senate, each President of a community college, at the President's option, may establish academic titles for the college's faculty as provided in this subsection.
 Nontenured faculty shall have the academic title of "Instructor."
 Tenured faculty shall have the title of "Community College Professor."
-Community College titles shall not be related to salaries or salary levels in any form whatsoever.
+Community College titles shall not be related to salaries or salary levels in any form whatsoever. - (B/R 1/03)